-Waiver of Courses
+Waiver or Substitution of Courses

 A student may have a specific course waived by submitting an academic petition to the Department Chair through the Dean of Academic Affairs.
 The petition must be approved by the student's program department and by the department offering the course.
-A waived course may be replaced by an alternative course.